TillJohanndeiter/evidence-quality-bert/ReadMe.md

 dataset_filepath - Filepath to folder with train.csv and test.csv

-savepath - Filepath of save folder for model
+savepath - Filepath of model safe folder

 As default ./data and ./model_%Y%m%d-%H%M%S is used.